sebastianbreguel/HyperbolicEmbedding/README.md

 Here are two folders:

-- torchExperiments: This folder contains the experiments and models done with PyTorch
+- *TorchExperiments*: This folder contains the experiments and models done with PyTorch
-- HyperbolicTImbrenet: This folders contain the timbrenet model of Agustin Macaya, and our experiments applying hyperobolic layers to the model.
+- *HyperbolicTImbrenet*: This folders contain the timbrenet model of Agustin Macaya, and our experiments applying hyperobolic layers to the model.

+## Explanations

+On this repository we try to explore and show where and how Hyperbolic layers can be usefull to improve some deep learning task.

+This is a topic that had started with ganea and have being covered by more papers and libraries.
+On the folder Information are all the papers and libraries where you can found more information about this.

 ## References